 Allow me to reveal a closely held secret.

-It's easy, economical, and invigorating – and is not rocket science.
+It's easy, economical and delicious – and is not rocket science.

 The Best Food to Chase the Chills Away